 Since a big part of enjoying nature is to step back from the stresses of daily life and open yourself up to nature, it is essential to remember that you belong on that mountain just as much as anyone else.

-You deserve to be out there in your favorite hiking clothes breathing fresh air and having a grand old time.
+You deserve to be out there in your favorite hiking clothes, breathing fresh air and having a grand old time.

 2. Consider Any Medical Conditions

 If you have high or low blood pressure or a condition like diabetes, you will need to go into your hike prepared if this could be impacted.
+Some of these conditions are known to interact with certain activities in some regard.

 You might find that you experience unfortunate problems at higher elevations or if you strain your body too hard.
 However, this doesn't have to stop you.